-MnTC (GELS): Hist/Soc/Behav Sci Goal (05), Upper Division Liberal Studies Goal (LS)
+MnTC (GELS): Hist/Soc/Behav Sci Goal(05), Upper Division Liberal Studies Goal(LS) Other Information: Community Engagement , Note: Schedule to be arranged.

 PSYC 402, Preventive Psychology, 4 credits

 Students in this course will learn about the theories and approaches to preventive psychology, a subfield of psychology that focuses on actions taken early to eliminate or minimize later problems.
 Through research and intervention, psychologists work with individuals, groups, communities and organizations to develop strategies and programs that work to prevent problems such as violence, HIV/AIDS, substance abuse, child abuse, obesity, and other behaviorally based social, mental health, and health issues.
 Emphasis is placed on students developing knowledge and skills relevant to creating and adapting prevention programs for use in culturally diverse communities.
 Topics may include: stress and coping theory/research; prevention and health promotion theories, research, and strategies; and other relevant community/social change strategies.
 (Prereq.
 PSYC363 or PSYC336)